mukesh-choudhari/LEMP/README.md

-Refer Auto-Scaling LEMP Application on AWS.docx for the complete implementation and user guide on the Project.
+Refer 'Auto-Scaling LEMP Application on AWS.docx' for the complete implementation and user guide on the Project.